thegreatsunra/sawtooth-cloud-init/README.md

 2) Go line-by-line through `./scripts/manual-commands.sh.txt`, pasting each command into the Terminal to run it on your server like some kind of animal

+3) Go line-by-line through `./scripts/sawtooth-commands.sh.txt`, pasting each command into the Terminal to run it on your server like some kind of animal

 ## License

 The MIT License (MIT)